medcelerate/FFGLTouchEngine/README.md

 You will need to build it in release mode only.

+Thank you to https://github.com/yannicks-png for the support and guidance.
 ### Current Features
 - [x] Support Tox as Generative FFGL
 - [x] Support Exposed Parameters From Tox